arex1337/lichess-daily-puzzle-slack-app/README.md

 ## Getting Started

+You may install the app to your Slack workspace from https://lichess.org/daily-puzzle-slack

-Don't expect to run this locally or deploy it anywhere without modifications.
+Don't expect to run the code locally or deploy the app anywhere without modifications.

 ## License